GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-20-audiobooks-for-developers-the-country-of-the-blind-andrew-leland.md

 1. **About this book or podcast**: See the first paragraph above!
 2. . **Why I'm recommending it**
 	- It's read by the author and read well.
 There's always something a bit more special and real when it's the author reading their non-fiction book.
-	- Andrew Leland is a fantastic professional writer who comes from a family of writers and creatives - and it shows.
-He's also a podcaster, editor, and non-fiction writing teacher.
 	- It combines three of my favourite topics: history of technology, blindness and disability, and assistive tech, all while telling a story.
 	- There's little realization in the general public of how much the blind community has innovated, how far back that innovation goes, and how much those innovations affect our everyday lives - especially as developers and tech professionals.
 3. **Who the author is**.
+	-  Andrew Leland is a fantastic professional writer who comes from a family of writers and creatives - and it shows.
+	- He's also a podcaster, editor, and non-fiction writing teacher.
-4. **A couple of links to the book and author**
+1. **A couple of links to the book and author**
 	1. [Andrew Leland's website](https://www.andrewleland.org)
 	2. Wikipedia page for [Andrew Leland's grandfather Neil Simon](https://en.wikipedia.org/wiki/Neil_Simon) playwrite and screenwriter

-_**A pip for busy devs: If you don't have a lot of time to listen, start with "Chapter 7: The Makers"**_
+_**A tip for busy devs: If you don't have a lot of time to listen, start with "Chapter 7: The Makers"**_

 <hr>